shabbyrobe/amiss/doc/quickstart.rst

 Table names are guessed from the object name.
 Object names are converted from ``CamelCase`` to ``under_scores`` by default.

-Table field names are guessed from the property name.
-No name mapping is performed by default, but you can pass an explicit field name via the ``@field`` annotation, or pass your own automatic translator to ``Amiss\Mapper\Base->unnamedPropertyTranslator``.
+Table field names are taken from the property name.
+No name mapping is performed by default, but you can pass an explicit field name via the ``field`` annotation, or pass your own automatic translator to ``Amiss\Mapper\Base->unnamedPropertyTranslator``.

 See :doc:`mapper/mapping` for more details and alternative mapping options.